BionBilateral/BBFrameworks/readme.md

 A library that wraps the AddressBook framework.
 The principal classes are BBAddressBookManager, BBAddressBookPerson, and BBAddressBookGroup.

-###BBThumbnail

-A thumbnail generation library for local and remote URLs.
-The principal class is BBThumbnailGenerator.
-This library is available on iOS and OSX.

-Supported local UTIs and file extensions:

-- kUTTypeImage
-- kUTTypeMovie
-- kUTTypePDF
-- kUTTypeRTF
-- kUTTypeRTFD
-- kUTTypePlainText
-- kUTTypeCommaSeparatedText
-- kUTTypeHTML
-- doc, docx, xls, xlsx, ppt, pptx

-Supported remote URL schemes and domains:

-- http and https
-- youtube (requires API key)
-- vimeo

 ###BBReactiveThumbnail

 Categories that add signal generating methods to BBThumbnail.